Automatic collection maps

 When merging to an existing collection, by default all the object present are removed and new ones are mapped and added (by using INewMap<TSource, TDestination> or IMergeMap<TSource, TDestination> in this order).

-If you need to match elements and merge them you can implement an IMatchMap<TSource, TDestination> (or IMatchMapStatic<TSource, TDestination> if you’re on .NET 7 or greater) or specify a matching method when mapping.
+If you need to match elements and merge them you can implement an IMatchMap<TSource, TDestination> (or IMatchMapStatic<TSource, TDestination> if you’re on .NET 7 or greater) or specify a matching method or passing an IEqualityComparer<T> when mapping.

 This way each element is matched with a corresponding element of the destination collection, if found and a IMergeMap<TSource, TDestination> is defined it is merged together, otherwise a new element is added to the collection using INewMap<TSource, TDestination>.